runxel/rhino-scripts/README.md

 # Rhino Scripts

 Useful Rhino Scripts.
 Written in Python.

+Also have a look at the [provided samples here :octocat:](https://github.com/mcneel/rhino-developer-samples).

 ---